Update: My 2019 In A Flashback

 The Golden Chariot: For anyone who started as a budget backpacker in India, trains become an integral part of their life, and I was no different.
 But where train travel in India is certainly a luxury, the sad thing is, there is no luxury.
 In fact, trains in India feel tiring, they are always running late, and are often quite untidy.
 Now imagine if your train itself becomes a luxury hotel, and that’s what The Golden Chariot train is — a luxury hotel on a pair of wheels.
 Starting from Bangalore, The Golden Chariot takes you to places including Mysuru, Badami Caves, Goa, and Hampi, among other highlights over a 7-day trip, giving you an experience you cannot imagine.

 If you love train travel, and if you love luxury, there cannot be a better option than doing a train journey with The Golden Chariot (or one of the other 5 luxury trains we have) and exploring the real India.
-It comes with private rooms with TV, central heating, attached bathroom, a spa, a gym, and meals including five courses.
+It comes with private rooms with TV, central heating, an attached bathroom, a spa, a gym, and meals including five courses.
 Now that’s luxury!

 Memorable Experiences of 2018